At least 20 injured after car drives into crowd in Munich – DW – 02/13/2025

 It also quoted eyewitnesses as saying two men had been in the car, with one of them being shot by police and carried away.
 Police were calling on the public to refrain from speculation, it said.

-The news magazine Focus said some of the 20 injured were in critical condition.
+The news magazine Focus said some of the 20 injured were in critical condition, with police saying two people were seriously injured.

+The city's mayor, Dieter Reiter, said he was "deeply shocked" by what had happened and that children were among the injured.

 The incident occurred just a day before high-ranking politicians from across the world gather in the city for the prestigiousMunich Security Conference, which is to take place at a location some 1.6 kilometers (1 mile) away from the site of the crash.